Secured Promissory Note Template, Free Download 2026

 What is a secured promissory note?

-A secured promissory note is a written promise to repay a debt that is backed by collateral.
+A secured promissory note (also called a collateralized promissory note) is a written promise to repay a debt that is backed by collateral.
 The borrower (maker) pledges specific property, such as a vehicle, equipment, or inventory, as security for the loan.
 If the borrower fails to repay, the lender (payee) has the legal right to seize and sell the collateral to recover the outstanding balance.
 The security interest is created through a separate security agreement and perfected by filing a UCC-1 financing statement with the state.

 What is the difference between secured and unsecured promissory note?